This module define classes used in high-level threaded programming.

 blocking argument set to

 False, do not block.
-If a call with
+If a call with blocking set to

 True would block, return